Stallings graphs for quasi-convex subgroups: Introduction

-This additional element, and the algorithm we propose which applies to all ($L$-)quasi-convex subgroups of an automatic group, allows us to give a more uniform approach of the problem, to reprove or generalize earlier results, and to open new avenues for the solution of algorithmic problems.

-We already mentioned Kapovich's solution of the membership problem for the $L$-quasi-convex subgroups of an automatic group \cite{1996:Kapovich}.
-Arzhantseva's and Ol'shanskii's method is used to prove that, generically, a finitely presented group satisfies the Howson property \cite{1998:Arzhantseva}.
-In fact, the result is obtained by showing that, for each integer $\ell$, there exists a generic class of presentations in which every $\ell$-generated subgroup is quasi-convex.
-The same method is also used by Arzhantseva to show that, generically, a subgroup of infinite index is free \cite{2000:Arzhantseva}, and by Kapovich and Schupp to show that, for a generic class of 1-relator groups, the isomorphism problem is decidable \cite{2005:KapovichSchupp}.

-McCammond's and Wise's perimeter reduction hypothesis leads to a number of algorithmic results, including the construction of Stallings-like graphs and the solution of the membership problem, in large classes of presentations, many of which turn out to be locally quasi-convex (every finitely generated subgroup is quasi-convex) \cite{2005:McCammondWise}.
+Comparable results were obtained earlier for significantly smaller classes of groups.
+McCammond and Wise solve a number of algorithmic results, including the construction of Stallings-like graphs and the solution of the membership problem, in large classes of presentations (characterized by a so-called \emph{perimeter reduction} hypothesis), many of which turn out to be locally quasi-convex \cite{2005:McCammondWise}.
+Schupp \cite{2003:Schupp} applies these results to large classes of Coxeter groups.

-A number of papers also consider the same problems for more specific classes of groups.
-Schupp \cite{2003:Schupp} applies the results of \cite{2005:McCammondWise} to large classes of Coxeter groups, which turn out to be locally quasi-convex as well.
 In both \cite{2005:McCammondWise} and \cite{2003:Schupp}, the construction of Stallings-like graphs can be performed efficiently, in polynomial time only.

-Kapovich, Miasnikov, Weidmann \cite{2005:KapovichWeidmannMyasnikov} solved the membership problem for subgroups of certain graphs of groups.
-Markus-Epstein \cite{2007:Markus-Epstein} constructs a Stallings graph for the subgroups of amalgamated products of finite groups.
-Silva, Soler-Escriva, Ventura \cite{2015:SilvaSoler-EscrivaVentura} do the same for subgroups of virtually free groups.
-In all three cases, the groups considered are locally quasi-convex, and the authors rely on a folding process, like in the free group case, and a well-chosen set of representatives.
+Markus-Epstein \cite{2007:Markus-Epstein} efficiently computes Stallings graphs for the finitely geneerated subgroups of amalgamated products of finite groups and uses them to solve the conjugacy and the finite index problems for these subgroups.
+Silva, Soler-Escriva, Ventura \cite{2016:SilvaSoler-EscrivaVentura} do the same for the finitely generated subgroups of virtually free groups.
+In both cases, the groups considered are locally quasi-convex.

-More recently, Delgado and Ventura \cite{2013:DelgadoVentura} offered a different generalization, enriching the labeled graph structure to represent subgroups of direct products of free and free abelian groups: these groups do not satisfy Howson's property and Delgado and Ventura give a decision procedure to decide whether the intersection of two finitely generated subgroups is again finitely generated, and to compute it in that case.
+Delgado and Ventura \cite{2013:DelgadoVentura} offered a different generalization, outside the class of hyperbolic groups, enriching the labeled graph structure to represent subgroups of direct products of free and free abelian groups: these groups do not satisfy Howson's property and Delgado and Ventura give a decision procedure to decide whether the intersection of two finitely generated subgroups is again finitely generated, and to compute it in that case.